Colombia replaces finance minister in surprise move

 “What’s more important now for the market is the political makeup for the entire Santos cabinet.”

-Among other posts that may also be changed in the coming days are education, health, interior, agriculture and defense, according to government sources.
+Among other posts that may change hands in coming days are the education, health, interior, agriculture and defense portfolios, according to government sources.

-Cardenas, who helped preside over a boom in the mining and oil industries, will also represent the government on the central bank’s board and seek ways to bolster growth in an economy that is being hit by the international financial crisis.
+Cardenas, who takes on the new role in about a week, may emulate Echeverry’s vocal stance at the central bank and press policymakers to seek more aggressive measures to ease gains in the peso, among the strongest gaining currencies worldwide.

+The central bank meets on Friday to vote on whether to cut its benchmark lending rate to stimulate a slowing economy.

+Echeverry said he would attend that meeting and “once again try to persuade” the board to more actively purchase dollars in the foreign exchange market to weaken the peso.

-Once an investment pariah as drug-trafficking insurgents kidnapped, killed and attacked rural areas with bombs, Colombia has seen a dramatic turnaround in the last decade, attracting record foreign investment.
+Once an investment pariah as drug-trafficking insurgents kidnapped, killed and attacked authorities in rural areas with bombs, Colombia has seen a dramatic turnaround in the last decade, attracting record foreign investment.

-The central bank meets Friday to vote on whether to cut the benchmark lending rate from 5 percent to boost a slowing economy.
-Echeverry is expected to attend that meeting.

-The 61-year-old Santos has been under pressure from a constant stream of criticism from former President Alvaro Uribe and a growing number of attacks by leftist rebels, denting his once commanding popularity.
+But the 61-year-old Santos has come under a constant stream of criticism from former President Alvaro Uribe and a growing number of attacks by leftist rebels, denting his once commanding popularity.

+Known for his lively language and joking with the media, Echeverry will be nominated for a top role in the International Monetary Fund, Santos said.

+He is credited with guiding a fiscal rule through Congress that aims to save money during boom times and balance the budget by 2014.
+He also helped secure investment-grade ratings last year from three major credit-rating agencies.

 Santos did not say who would be the next minister of mines and energy.